 The Bank uses the purchase method of accounting to account for acquisitions.
-The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at acquisition date fair value and the amount of any non-controlling interests in the acquiree.
+The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at acquisition date fair value and the amount of any noncontrolling interests in the acquiree.
 For each business combination, the Bank elects to measure the non-controlling interests in the acquiree at the proportionate share of the acquiree's identifiable net assets.
 Acquisition-related costs are expensed as incurred.

+For the year ended September 30, 2024.
 Expressed in Thousands of Eastern Caribbean dollars (\$'000), except where otherwise stated.